 - Imagine that you are trying to simulate, as much as you can, the natural shift from daytime to nighttime within your home, so that you are mimicking the gradual change of light at dusk into night.

-These simple changes can help to trigger your body’s natural sleep cycle for you and your children.
+These simple changes can help to trigger your body’s natural sleep cycle for you and your baby.
 Light and dark are the triggers to the hormones in the brain that induce sleep.
 Artificial lights mess up these signals!

 Artificial lights to avoid:

 - Turn down or off all media screens (dim screens at night, turn off TV’s after 8pm.)
+Early is better.

 - Dim indoor house lights (reduce the number of lights on, put lights with dimmer switches.)